The best way to maintain and standardize your website's content quality is to design and implement a content management workflow.

 Visualize & Draw Out Your Content Management Workflow

-It's very helpful to draw out your workflows for different use cases as flow charts.
+It's helpful to draw out your workflows for different use cases as flow charts.
 It's easy to find gaps and missing steps this way.

 Upon receiving notification that a post is ready to be reviewed, the editor will review, make changes and add comments.
-Then the editor hits the "Request Approval" button that sends it over to the approver, or senior editor.
+Then the editor hits the "Request Approval" button that sends it over to the approval or senior editor.

 You may find, for example, that the approver within the workflow doesn't have permission to view comments from the editor, and you make the appropriate changes accordingly.